-For the Parent, the income tax return for 2019 showing tax losses and a balance receivable is open for review for 5 years as of filing date; the income tax returns for 2018, 2017 and 2016 where tax losses and a balance receivable were assessed is open for review for 12 years as of filing date; the income tax for equality CREE return for 2016 where tax losses and a balance receivable were assessed is open for review for 12 years as of filing date; the income tax for equality CREE return for 2016 where tax losses and a balance receivable were assessed is open for review for 12 years as of filing date.
+For the Parent, the income tax return for 2019 showing tax losses and a balance receivable is open for review for 5 years as of filing date; the income tax returns for 2018, 2017 and 2016 where tax losses and a balance receivable were assessed is open for review for 12 years as of filing date; the income tax for equality CREE return for 2016 where tax losses and a balance receivable were assessed is open for review for 12 years as of filing date.

-For subsidiary Éxito Industrias S.A.S., the income tax return for 2019, where tax losses were offset and a balance receivable was accrued is open for review during 5 year as of the filing date; the income tax returns for 2018 and 2017 where tax losses were offset and a balance receivable was accrued are open for review during 6 year as of the filing date; the income tax return for 2016 where tax losses and a balance receivable were assessed is open for review during 12 years as of the filing date; the income tax for equality CREE return for 2016 where tax losses and a balance receivable were assessed is open for review during 12 years as of the filing date; the income tax return for 2014 and the tax for equality CREE returns for 2015 where tax losses and a balance receivable were assessed as a balance receivable were assessed is open for review during 12 years as of the filing date; the income tax return for 2014 and the tax for equality CREE returns for 2015 where tax losses and a balance receivable were assessed, are open for review during 5 years as of the filing date.
+For subsidiary Éxito Industrias S.A.S., the income tax return for 2019, where tax losses were offset and a balance receivable was accrued is open for review during 5 year as of the filing date; the income tax returns for 2018 and 2017 where tax losses were offset and a balance receivable was accrued are open for review during 6 year as of the filing date; the income tax return for 2016 where tax losses and a balance receivable were assessed is open for review during 12 years as of the filing date; the income tax for equality CREE return for 2016 where tax losses and a balance receivable were assessed is open for review during 12 years as of the filing date; the income tax return for 2014 and the tax for equality CREE returns for 2015 where tax losses and a balance receivable were assessed, are open for review during 5 years as of the filing date.

-For subsidiary Almacenes Éxito Inversiones S.A.S., the income tax returns for 2019 and 2018 where tax losses were offset and a balance receivable was accrued are open for review during 3 year as of filing; the income tax returns for 2017 and 2016 where tax losses were offset and a balance receivable was accrued are open for review during 6 year as of filing; the income tax return for 2015 where tax losses and a balance receivable were assessed is open for review during 5 years as of filing; the income tax for equality CREE return for 2016 where tax losses were offset and a balance receivable was assessed is open for review during 6 years as of filing; the income tax for equality CREE return for 2015 where tax losses were offset and a balance receivable was assessed is open for review during 6 years as of filing; the income tax for equality CREE return for 2015 where tax losses were offset and a balance receivable was assessed is open for review during 5 years as of filing; the income tax for equality CREE return for 2015 where tax losses were offset and a balance receivable was assessed, is open for review during 5 years as of filing; the income tax for equality CREE return for 2015 where tax losses were offset and a balance receivable was assessed, is open for review during 5 years as of filing.
+For subsidiary Almacenes Éxito Inversiones S.A.S., the income tax returns for 2019 and 2018 where tax losses were offset and a balance receivable was accrued are open for review during 3 year as of filing; the income tax returns for 2017 and 2016 where tax losses were offset and a balance receivable was accrued are open for review during 6 year as of filing; the income tax return for 2015 where tax losses and a balance receivable were assessed is open for review during 5 years as of filing; the income tax for equality CREE return for 2016 where tax losses were offset and a balance receivable was assessed is open for review during 6 years as of filing; the income tax for equality CREE return for 2015 where tax losses were offset and a balance receivable was assessed, is open for review during 5 years as of filing.

-For subsidiary Logistica, Transporte y Servicios Asociados S.A.S., the income tax return for 2019 where a balance receivable was assessed, is open for review for 3 years as of filing of the balance receivable; the income tax returns for 2018 and 2017 where tax losses were offset and resulted in a balance receivable are open for review for 6 years as of the filing date; the income tax return for 2016 where tax losses and a balance receivable were assessed is open for review for 12 years as of filing date; the income tax return for 2015 where tax losses and a balance receivable were assessed is open for review for 5 years as of filing date; the income tax for equality CREE return for 2016 showing a balance receivable is open for review for 12 years as of the filing date; the income tax for equality CREE return for 2016 showing a balance receivable is open for review for 5 years as of filing date.
+For subsidiary Logística, Transporte y Servicios Asociados S.A.S., the income tax return for 2019 where a balance receivable was assessed, is open for review for 3 years as of filing of the balance receivable; the income tax returns for 2018 and 2017 where tax losses were offset and resulted in a balance receivable are open for review for 6 years as of the filing date; the income tax return for 2016 where tax losses and a balance receivable were assessed is open for review for 12 years as of filing date; the income tax return for 2015 where tax losses and a balance receivable were assessed is open for review for 5 years as of filing date; the income tax for equality CREE return for 2016 showing a balance receivable is open for review for 12 years as of the filing date; the income tax for equality CREE return for 2015 showing a balance receivable is open for review for 5 years as of filing date.